Chain (caste)

-Distribution

 West Bengal

 In West Bengal, although the Chain community is widely dispersed through the state, the Government granted Scheduled Castes (SC) status only to Chain members in four districts: Malda, Murshidabad, Nadia and Dakshin Dinajpur.
 Accordingly, the Socio Economic and Caste Census 2011 specifically reported the Chain only in these locations.
-Based on the 2011 Census of India, these districts, together, have a population of 323,595 people belonging to the Chain community.
-The total Chain population in West Bengal is more than four lakh (400,000).
+The total Chain population in West Bengal is more than 3.5 million and the Chain population in India is estimated to be around 10 million.
 The National Commission for Scheduled Castes was reported in 2015 to be initiating a process to extend SC status to the community throughout West Bengal.